nextgis/nextgisweb/doc/internal/migration.rst

 .. code-block:: none

-  $ nextgisweb migration.forward --no-dry-run foo:2c12ca17
+  $ nextgisweb migration forward --no-dry-run foo:2c12ca17

 Or undo it with:

 .. code-block:: none

-  $ nextgisweb migration.rewind --no-dry-run foo:2c12ca17
+  $ nextgisweb migration rewind --no-dry-run foo:2c12ca17

 .. note::

-  Each ``nextgisweb migration.*`` command which changes a database state doesn't change without ``--no-dry-run`` option.
+  Each ``nextgisweb migration *`` command which changes a database state doesn't change without ``--no-dry-run`` option.
 You can use commands without this option to review what command will do.

-To review the current database state you can use ``nextgisweb migration.status`` command.
+To review the current database state you can use ``nextgisweb migration status`` command.
 It will show this migration:

 .. code-block:: none

-  $ nextgisweb migration.status
+  $ nextgisweb migration status
   A |    | Migration                      | Message
   + |    | foo:00000000                   | Initial migration
   + | FR | foo:2c12ca17                   | Add other column

 After that, you have to commit these files to git repository.
-The command ``nextgisweb migration.upgrade`` will apply them during the standard upgrade process.
+The command ``nextgisweb migration upgrade`` will apply them during the standard upgrade process.